John Friend Mahoney: Career

+Mahoney continued to supervise Cutler, who resumed these experiments, conducted by the United States Public Health Service with funding from the United States National Institutes of Health (NIH).
+Beginning in 1946, doctors deliberately infected an estimated 1500 to 5000 Guatemalans with syphilis without the informed consent of the subjects.
+Unwitting subjects of the experiments included orphans as young as nine, as well as soldiers, prisoners and mental patients.

+Approximately half of those infected as part of the study were treated for the diseases they contracted.
+A total of 83 subjects died, though the exact relationship to the experiment remains undocumented.
+This study not only violated the Hippocratic Oath but it echoed Nazi crimes exposed around the same time at the Nuremberg trials.

 At a meeting of the American Public Health Association in New York in October 1943, Mahoney presented the first results of his research in four patients in the early stages of syphilis disease.
 Time magazine reported the findings.
 With Mahoney's involvement, the Committee on Medical Research began an extensive clinical trial with over 1400 patients in different hospitals.
 Mahoney led the study at the Staten Island Marine Hospital.
 In June 1944, penicillin was introduced as a standard treatment for syphilis in the United States Army.

 In 1946 Mahoney was one of the first winners of the Lasker Award, which recognizes significant contribution to medical science.
 In 1948 he was chairman of the World Health Organization Expert Committee on Venereal Diseases at its first meeting in Geneva, Switzerland.
 In December 1949 he retired from the Public Health Service.
 In 1950 he was appointed commissioner of the New York City Department of Health, serving until 1954.
 He returned to the department's Bureau of Laboratories, serving as its director until his death in 1957.